-Per A.R.S. §15-2041 (F), the proceeds derived through the sale of any land purchased or partially purchased with monies provided by the Board shall be returned to the State fund from which it was appropriated and to any other participating entity on a proportional basis.
+Per A.R.S. § 41-5741(F), the proceeds derived through the sale of any land purchased or partially purchased with monies provided by the Board shall be returned to the State fund from which it was appropriated and to any other participating entity on a proportional basis.
+The district shall notify the Board at least 60 days prior to the governing board's action to dispose of land purchased by the SFOB.
+SFOB staff may analyze and negotiate the final proceeds agreed to with the district.

-L. Title Insurance (Adopted November 1, 2007, Modified January 11, 2012) In most cases, the cost of title insurance is the responsibility of the seller.
-If it is determined that the Board will cover the cost of the title insurance, the Board will only provide funding for standard title insurance.
+K. Title Insurance (Adopted November 1, 2007, Modified January 11, 2012)

+In most cases, the cost of title insurance is the responsibility of the seller.
+On a case-by-case basis and in rare circumstances the Board may cover the cost of standard title insurance.